IMRO: a proximal quasi-Newton method for solving $l_1$-regularized least square problem: IMRO Algorithm

 This monotonicity allows us to find the correct $\mu$ solving \eqref{imro:findx:mueq2}.
-To find $\mu$, we sort all the breakpoints (a vector of size $2n$); we start with an initial value of $\mu$ small enough such that lhs$>$rhs; we then increment the value of $\mu$ over the sorted breakpoints until we reach the desired interval $[\mu_l, \mu_u]$ such that lhs$_{\mu_l} >$ rhs and lhs$_{\mu_u} <$ rhs, or the value of $\mu^\ast$ for which lhs$_{\mu^\ast} =$ rhs$_{\mu^\ast}$.
+To find $\mu$, we sort all the breakpoints (a vector of size $2n$); we start with an initial value of $\mu$ small enough such that lhs$>$rhs; we then increment the value of $\mu$ over the sorted breakpoints until we reach the desired interval $[\mu_l, \mu_u]$ such that lhs$_{\mu_l} >$ rhs and lhs$_{\mu_u} <$ rhs, or the value of $\mu^\ast$ for which lhs$_{\mu^\ast} =$ rhs.
 In the case that we reach the interval, a simple interpolation solves \eqref{imro:findx:mueq2}.
-Note that we may efficiently update the lhs when reaching a breakpoint, since only one of $x_i$'s changes sign for each breakpoint.
+Note that we may efficiently update the lhs when reaching a breakpoint, since only one of $x^+_i$'s changes sign for each breakpoint.
 The following chart visualizes how the search process is actually carried out:

-The algorithm below summarized all we said above for finding $x^{k+1}$.
+The algorithm below summarizes all we said above for finding $\mu$ and $x^{k+1}$.
 The presented pseudocode is in MATLAB notation. ``slp" in the following algorithm stands for the slope of lhs in \eqref{imro:findx:mueq2} of the current piece (i.e., the derivative with respect to $\mu$).

-\begin{alg} \begin{tabbing} ++\= +++ \= +++\= +++\= +++\=\kill Input: $\sigma$, $u$, $x^c$, and $\lambda$\\ \verb+ slp-Update Subroutine+:\\ \> Let $i=|\bar a(j,2)|$\\ \> {\bf if} $\bar a(j,2)<0$\\ \>\> {\bf if} $u_i<0$\\ \>\>\> slp= slp + $u_i^2$\\ \>\> {\bf else} \\ \>\>\> slp= slp - $u_i^2$\\ \> {\bf else}\\ \>\> {\bf if} $u_i<0$\\ \>\>\> slp= slp - $u_i^2$\\ \>\> {\bf else} \\ \>\>\> slp= slp + $u_i^2$\\
+\begin{alg} \begin{tabbing} ++\= +++ \= +++\= +++\= +++\=\kill Input: $\sigma^k$, $u^k$, $\bar x^k$, and $\lambda$\\ \verb+ slp-Update Subroutine+:\\ \> Let $i=|\bar a(j,2)|$\\ \> {\bf if} $\bar a(j,2)<0$\\ \>\> {\bf if} $u_i^k<0$\\ \>\>\> slp= slp + $(u_i^k)^2$\\ \>\> {\bf else} \\ \>\>\> slp= slp - $(u_i^k)^2$\\ \> {\bf else}\\ \>\> {\bf if} $u_i^k<0$\\ \>\>\> slp= slp - $(u_i^k)^2$\\ \>\> {\bf else} \\ \>\>\> slp= slp + $(u_i^k)^2$\\